Wojciech Przybylski

 Wojciech Wiesław Przybylski (7 August 1939 – 8 January 2021) was a Polish sports and political activist, and a former football player and manager.

 Early years

 In 1953 Przybylski started to get involved with his local football team, Unia Wąbrzeźno.
-From 1954–56, Przybylski was involved with the "Association of Black Scouts of Toruń" (toruńskiego Związku Czarnych Skautów) an illegal anti-communist organization.
+From 1954 to 1956, Przybylski was involved with the "Association of Black Scouts of Toruń" (toruńskiego Związku Czarnych Skautów) an illegal anti-communist organization.
 In 1959 he graduated from his high school in Wąbrzeźno.